Compare & Save on Conveyancing Solicitors

 Adding Another Person to the Title

-This typically occurs when marrying or entering into a civil partnership.
-Adding a new partner or spouse to the title gives them a financial interest in your home.
 If you are transferring equity to an existing partner, one of the existing owners must be listed at the time of the transfer.
 This is especially important in instances of unequal shares and if you are transferring equity in joint names.

 Removing Someone From the Title

 When splitting or divorcing from a former partner, you may want to remove them from the transfer deeds and separate your finances.
+Both parties will need to negotiate how much will need to be paid to buy out the remaining equity.

 Going From Joint to Single Ownership